 Your brand is your promise of what your audience should expect to receive from interaction with you and your products.
 In this session we will explore means for discovering, defining, embracing and promoting your personal brand.
 We will discuss key components to successful branding, dos and don’ts of branding, and the benefits of taking the time to create a brand and build a brand.
 This session will be rounded out with a rapid-fire brand-storming opportunity for each participant.

 In this Pre-Conference session, we will discuss key components to help you take your story to the world using the latest technology.
-We will help erase any fears of tackling technology in your ministry by presenting key ideas and then spend some time with hands-on support implementing the We will demonstrate the many ways to save time, direct your focus, and increase your income by turning to the technical programs.
+We will help erase any fears of tackling technology in your ministry by presenting key ideas and then spend some time with hands-on support implementing the ideas.
+We will demonstrate the many ways to save time, direct your focus, and increase your income by turning to the technical programs.

 • Hear the benefits of online programs and apps that will make your life easier